Lucas-Rodrigues-FIT/asp.net-firstProject/README.md

-# PIZZA API - Learning ASP.NET
+# Learning ASP.NET
-A RESTful API example developed using <a href="https://asp.net">asp.net</a>.
+A WEB API example developed using <a href="https://asp.net">asp.net</a>.
+It's use the concept of Routing, Model Binding and Model Validation.

+## :pizza: Pizza API

 ### - get All
 localhost:8080/api/pizzas